ASNA/SunFarm/docs/replacing-yesno-with-checkboxes.md

 >Notice the *Send Confirmation* `checkbox`.

-When the “tick” is checked, the application logic wants the field with a character value of `“Y”` and when it does not a `“N”` (or a *blank*)
+When the "tick" is checked, the application logic wants the field with a character value of `"Y"` and when it does not a `"N"` (or a *blank*)

 The Markup can be simplified *too*, from three lines: